Research in population ecology

 Current research and vision

-Population ecology is currently the primary focus of my work, with two projects focusing on plants and bees, respectively.
-In each project, we are investigating the environmental factors that promote or limit population growth, particularly in the context of climate change.
 Long term, I aim to have a research program that continues to include both plants and bees.
 These taxa are intimately interconnected, and I am interested in how populations of each respond to each other and their shared environment.

 Population consequences of phenological shifts

 I am working with Dr. Amy Iler to investigate the effects of phenological shifts (driven by climate change) on plant population growth.
 While the effects of climate change have been studied before, they are often studied in isolation—that is, on individual vital rates.
-By following cohorts of plants through time, we will integrate the environmental effects across the whole life cycle while accounting for trade offs between vital rates.
+By following cohorts of plants through time, we will integrate the environmental effects across the whole life cycle while accounting for trade-offs between vital rates.
 In doing so, we will be able to better understand whether, how, and why plant populations might respond to changing environments.

 Effects of the biotic and abiotic environments on population viability